ekarlo/TheShadowSpeaksDoc/README.md

 Center right are the B5500 tape drives with the line printer in background.

 (I was given a few shares of SSC stock due to a wage and price freeze along with Nixon closing of the gold window due to the costs of the Vietnam war.
-Sold decades later to finance an Internet adventure for $248.)<br>
+Sold decades later to finance an Internet adventure for $248.00.)<br>
 ![DSC01477-600.jpeg](img/DSC01477-600.jpeg)<br>
 <br>
 **Closeup**<br>
 Totally posed.
-Every one of these gentlemen were skilled programmer / analysts and lived in cubicles or offices and I tended to the machine.

-Bottom right picture of the console just showed input commands and MCP (Master Control Program) output and nobody did that.
+Every one of the gentlemen standing around the console were skilled programmer / analysts and lived in cubicles or offices and I tended to the machine.
+The console just showed input commands and MCP (Master Control Program) output and nobody did that.

 Curtained window in back opened into the Conference room.
 They would open the curtains to show off the machine to clients.
 Plus ça change, plus c'est la même chose.